modios/covid-graphql/README.md

 # How to use.
- * Do docker-compose up, it should intialize the database and start the application
+ * Probaby the easiest way to get the application running is to run docker-compose up, it should intialize the database and start the application.
  * Visit http://127.0.0.1:5000/graphql
- * Do for example :
+ * Then you can try to fetch the avaliable data, for example the cases in ICUS for all the avaliable dates :

  ```
-     query{
-           getAllCountriesCovidInfo{
-             country
+{
+  Npho{
+    intesCareCases{
+        date
+        intensiveCare
+       }
       }
 }
 ```

  Should return the list of countries for which we have data about the pandemic.